cirosantilli/notes/my-hardware.md

 2018-11: screen broken when a bowl fell on it from just one foot height...

+Cannot get compass working... seems to work only when on a car moving fast.

 ## Logitech k400r wireless keyboard

 Bought: 2015